Holden Gemini: Second generation

-RB (1985–1986)
+RB (1985–1987)

 In May 1985, the RB series Gemini was released.
 Based on the front-wheel drive GM R platform, it did not sell as well as previous rear-wheel drive Geminis, with production totalling just 16,263 units.
 The RB Gemini was offered only in four-door sedan form, with SL/X and SL/E trim levels, as well as a fleet-only SL equipped with a 1.6 litre engine.
-Previous Gemini models had been built in the Holden facility at Acacia Ridge, but following that plant's closure in 1984, the totally new RB series began production in the Holden plant at Elizabeth, South Australia.
+Previous Gemini models had been built in the Holden facility at Acacia Ridge, but following that plant's closure in 1984, the totally new RB series began production in the Holden Elizabeth Plant.

 The RB Gemini was discontinued in 1987 (production had ended sometime during 1986) due to poorer sales than its predecessor.
 The Gemini was at first sold side by side with the first generation hatch-only Holden Astra—a rebadged Nissan Pulsar (N12)—which was introduced in 1984; ultimately, the Astra effectively replaced the Gemini when its second generation, offered as both hatch and sedan, was launched in 1987.

 The RB Gemini was notable for its 80-day, 200000 km endurance run from a commercial in 1985, tested by a group of Australian racers including the late Peter Brock.